 Similar to the above two metrics, our Leafy Greens set of tests also comprised 20% of the total score.
 Different from the above the metrics, the Aicok did very well, earning a 7 out of 10 and tying for the second-highest score overall with the Tribest Slowstar.
 We used kale, spinach, and wheatgrass as our representative greenery for each test.

 The Aicok did a good job in our first test for this metric: juicing wheatgrass.
 It yielded 3.5 mL of juice, less than the 4.3 mL of the Hamilton Beach and the 5 mL of the Omega, the top performers of the group.

 The Aicok carried this performance into both our kale and spinach tests, doing well in both.
 It had an above-average yield of kale juice, but there was a decent amount of foam created.
 The same held true for spinach juice, both in terms of yield and foam generated.

-For our final metric, worth the remaining 15% of the total, we judged the difficulty in cleaning out each juicer.
-The Aicok scored quite well, earning a 9 out of 10 and tying for the top score.
+For this last group of tests, we ranked and scored how much effort it took to clean out each product.
+The Aicok scored quite well, earning a 9 out of 10 and tying for the top score in this metric, worth 15% of the final score.
 The various components of the Aicok that require cleaning after use are dishwasher-safe, making it very easy to clean.
 For those without a dishwasher, it also is quite easy to clean the various parts by hand, with only the lid having one spot that is slightly harder to clean.
 This product even includes a cleaning brush, but we found it to be a bit flimsy.

 The Aicok feels like it is priced accordingly to its performance, both middle-of-the-road.

 The Aicok is an average juicer that wasn't our favorite, but didn't disappoint.
-It's a good budget option for those that really want a masticating juicer over a centrifugal one or for those that really like juicing leafy greens, but there are much better performing juicers out there, as well as better options if you are shopping on a budget.
+It's a good budget option for those that really want a masticating juicer over a centrifugal one or for those that really like juicing leafy greens, but there are juicers that perform much better out there, as well as better options if you are shopping on a budget.